Easy Sourdough Naan Recipe

 Naan pairs well with curries like butter chicken or tikka masala, grilled meats, lentil stews, or dips like hummus and raita.
 It also works as a base for quick pizzas or wraps.

-Sourdough Garlic Naan Bread
+Easy Sourdough Naan Recipe

 Equipment

-- 1 Large mixing bowl
+- 1 Mixing bowl

 - 1 Rolling Pin